gianpaj/pomodoro/README.md

 ## 1. Local development setup

-Clone the repository from the brach of the first week
+Clone the repository from the branch of the first week

     git clone --branch w1.1-setup git@github.com:gianpaj/pomodoro.git